Berry Center 231

 PiE dissertation title: The Influence of large carnivore recovery and summer conditions on the migratory elk of Wyoming's Absaroka Mountains

-Positions after gradation: 1) Post-doctoral researcher, Penn State University; 2) Research Assistant, Penn State University - website
+Positions after graduation: 1) Post-doctoral researcher, Penn State University; 2) Research Assistant, Penn State University - website

 PiE dissertation title: Spatial and Temporal Controls on Population and Flux Processes in Steppe Ecosystems

-Positions after gradation: Assistant Professor, University of Wisconsin-Madison.
+Positions after graduation: Assistant Professor, University of Wisconsin-Madison.
 Department of Forest and Wildlife Ecology: Website

 Current research: I am interested in the response of mammal populations and communities to human disturbance, particularly as it relates to developing effective conservation strategies.
 I work in diverse ecosystems and employ a variety of techniques, from traditional ones like live capture, radiotelemetry and observation to more advanced ones involving molecular markers, stable isotopes and mathematical modeling to answer questions relating to mammalian ecology and conservation.